routpalm/cs433/README.md

-# A Blockchain solution to BGP Route Hijacking and False Advertisment
+# A Blockchain solution to BGP Route Hijacking

 ## Team Members: Geoff, Joseph and Nick